-- Head of Arabic Language and Islamic Studies Department at the University of Bahrain. - Member of the Shari'a Supervisory Board of Takaful International, Kingdom of Bahrain. - Member of the Shari'a Supervisory Board of ABC Islamic Bank, Kingdom of Bahrain. - Member of the Shari'a Supervisory Board of ABC Islamic Bank, London. - Preacher at a number of Bahrain's mosques since 1973. - He gives lessons in Koran interpretation, jurisprudence, principles of jurisprudence and preaching. - Member of the Joint Shari'a Supervisory Board of Albaraka Group. - He participated in a number of jurisprudence, educational, economic, intellectual, social and cultural conferences and seminars.
+- Head of Arabic Language and Islamic Studies Department at the University of Bahrain previously. - Member of the Shari'a Supervisory Board of Takaful International, Kingdom of Bahrain. - Member of the Shari'a Supervisory Board of ABC Islamic Bank, Kingdom of Bahrain. - Member of the Shari'a Supervisory Board of ABC Islamic Bank, London. - Preacher at a number of Bahrain's mosques since 1973. - He gives lessons in Koran interpretation, jurisprudence, principles of jurisprudence and preaching. - Member of the Joint Shari'a Supervisory Board of Albaraka Group. - He participated in a number of jurisprudence, educational, economic, intellectual, social and cultural conferences and seminars.

-Shaikh Mohammed Jaffar Aljuffairi
+Shaikh Mohammed Jaffar Al Juffairi

-Shari'a Supervisory Board Member and Vice Chairman
+Vice Chairman of Shari'a Supervisory Board